RossKlein/Tiled-Perlin-Noise/README.md

 ### Unique hashing designed for procedural generation
 ---
 This project is a demonstration of my skills in a variety of programming paradigms.
 I implemented perlin noise into a procedural chunk rendering system.
 Perlin noise is a type of gradient noise developed by Ken Perlin.
 It's purpose is to create a random, but smooth image texture.
 It was originally designed for use in CGI but has many applications in computer graphics.
 While this project would be better suited for a language with better GPU control, like C++ or even java, I wanted to experiment with the python graphics library raylib to see how powerful it was.
 As it turns out raylib is phenomenal, but still limited.
-It is not possible to do rendering optimizations like writing compute shaders and as consequence all calculations are done on the cpu.
 In the future I would like to use the native raylib c/c++ library instead of the python bindings.

 **How to run:**